 Registration & Immunizations

-You will feel better having all of this done in advance, but not to worry your school district has to take your kiddo even if you roll in on the first day of school (or the 13th).
+You will feel better having all of this done in advance, but not to worry your school district has to take your kiddo even if you enroll in on the first day of school (or the 13th).
 The benefits of early registration are many.
 First, the school will be ready for your child.
-Meaning they will have had time to get records in order and put them in the best environment for their back to school 2021 success.
+Meaning they will have had time to get records in order and put them in the best environment for their back to school 2022 success.